When and where

 - Understand how to draft in accordance with case management procedures as introduced in our courts.

-- Acquire techniques in obtaining instructions and analyzing fact and law.
+- Acquire techniques in obtaining instructions and analysing fact and law.

 - You will write in a manner that is persuasive.

-- Writing technique, including plain language drafting and what is expected by Judges
+- Writing technique, including plain language drafting and what is expected by judges – including practical exercises using case studies

 - How to write in a manner that is persuasive